Robert Hassell III: San Diego Padres

 Hassell was selected eighth overall in the 2020 Major League Baseball draft by the San Diego Padres.
 Hassell signed with the Padres on June 23, 2020, for a $4.3 million bonus.
 After signing, he was assigned to the Padres' alternate training site as the minor-league season was canceled due to the COVID-19 pandemic.

 Hassell was named to the Padres' 2021 spring training roster as a non-roster invitee.
 He was assigned to the Lake Elsinore Storm of the Low-A West to start the 2021 minor-league season.
 He was promoted to the Fort Wayne TinCaps of the High-A Central in August.
 On September 1, in a game versus the Great Lakes Loons, Hassell hit three home runs.
 Over 110 games between the two teams, he slashed .302/.393/.470 with 11 home runs, 76 RBIs, 33 doubles, and 34 stolen bases.
 Hassell was assigned to Fort Wayne to begin the 2022 season.
+He was chosen to represent the Padres at the 2022 All-Star Futures Game.

 Washington Nationals

-On August 2, 2022, Hassell, along with C. J. Abrams, Luke Voit, MacKenzie Gore, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
+On August 2, 2022, Hassell, along with CJ Abrams, Luke Voit, MacKenzie Gore, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
 The Nationals assigned him to the Wilmington Blue Rocks of the High-A South Atlantic League.
 Hassell played in 10 games for Wilmington before being promoted to the Harrisburg Senators of the Double-A Eastern League.

+Hassell split the 2024 campaign between Wilmington, Harrisburg, and the Triple–A Rochester Red Wings, slashing a cumulative .241/.319/.328 with five home runs, 28 RBI, and 15 stolen bases over 85 games.
+On November 19, 2024, the Nationals added Hassell to their 40-man roster to protect him from the Rule 5 draft.

+Hassell was optioned to Triple-A Rochester to begin the 2025 season.
+In 43 appearances for the Red Wings, he hit .288 with four home runs, 24 RBI, and nine stolen bases.
+On May 20, 2025, Hassell was promoted to the major leagues for the first time.
+He made his MLB debut on May 22, in a game against the Atlanta Braves.
+Hassell hit the first pitch thrown to him to right field for a single.
+He went on to go 2-for-5, with one stolen base, and two runs scored, including the winning run in an 8-7 Nationals walk-off win in the 10th inning.
+Six days later, Hassell hit his first major league home run off of Blas Castaño of the Seattle Mariners.